back to blog

 Type: Ancestry-based mobility asset

 Citizenship by descent, also known as citizenship by ancestry or ancestral citizenship, is a pathway to citizenship based on your family heritage.
-It allows individuals to claim citizenship in a country where their parents, grandparents, or even great-grandparents were citizens, regardless of where they themselves were born.
+It allows individuals to claim citizenship in a country where their parents, grandparents, or even great-grandparents were citizens, regardless of where they were born.
 If you're curious about exploring your ancestral roots and maybe even gaining a second passport, read on to learn everything you need to know about citizenship by descent.

 What is Citizenship by Descent?